samratsinghchauhan/Generative-Text-Model/README.md

 <pre> pip install -r requirements.txt </pre>

 2. Setup your .env file
-Create a <pre> .env </pre> file in the root directory and add your OpenRouter API key:
+Create a .env file in the root directory and add your OpenRouter API key:
 <pre> OPENROUTER_API_KEY=your_api_key_here </pre>

 3. Run the App